tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 NASA recognizes and supports the benefits of having diverse and inclusive scientific, engineering, and technology communities and fully expects that such values will be reflected in the composition of all panels and teams including peer review panels (science, engineering, and technology), proposal teams, science definition teams, and mission and instrument teams.

 ## Availability of funds
-The total amount of funding for Cycle 7 available to U.S.-based PIs through this solicitation is ~$3M.
+The total amount of new funding for Cycle 7 available to U.S.-based PIs through this solicitation is ~$2.5M.
 TESS GI funding is open to all individuals who are identified as Principal Investigators and employed at U.S. institutions.

 The dollar amounts assigned to each proposal category are maximum award amounts and are roughly listed below,